Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 Liberty Tree Tavern is an excellent option for large families, couples or families with older children and teenagers.
 It’s also one of our favorite restaurants for lunch, ranking high on our Top 10 Best Magic Kingdom Restaurants for Lunch post.
 It’s set in Colonial America, located at the heart of Liberty Square near the Liberty Bell.

 Cast members are adorned with colonial working-class attire and play the part of patriots for the entirety of your meal.
 The meal itself consists of some of our favorite foods in all of Magic Kingdom.
-If you’ve been in the mood for Thanksgiving food since last Thanksgiving, this is the best place to get it!
+If you’ve been in the mood for Thanksgiving food, this is the best place to get it!
 Each dish is served family-style and is all-you-can-eat.
+Liberty Tree Tavern even has family-style vegan options.

 The overall atmosphere is not a huge draw here, but the delectable plates, excellent service and the American craft brews available will make you feel like you’ve just won the Revolutionary War.